sadcloudisgay/DLL-dumper/README.md

 Basic DLL dumper with modification checker from a process made in C#.

 # How do I use it?
-Run it as administrator, type in your process name (without the .exe!!" and let it do it's thing.
+Run it as administrator, type in your process name (without the .exe) and let it do it's thing.

 # Usage?
 It's mainly for cheat cracking, like if a loader is really insecure you'll be able to find the dll directly in the loader or in the game itself post-injection.